Split Keyboard with Trackpad: The Complete Guide

 What Is a Split Ergonomic Keyboard with a Trackpad?

-A split ergonomic keyboard with a trackpad is a keyboard divided into two independent halves positioned at shoulder width, with a built-in trackpad on one half for mouse control.
+It’s a keyboard divided into two independent halves positioned at shoulder width, with a built-in trackpad on one half.

 Who Should Use a Split Keyboard with a Trackpad?